ufjschool/ob-s14/drafts/first/davis.md

 “I didn't even have track to give me some sense of fulfillment,” she said.
 “During this month or so, I decided I was going to channel that frustration into eating healthy.”

 Slowly shedding pounds, Steel had begun to improve on the track.
-But eight months later, what had started as good intentions left her with her weight and GPA dropping faster than snow in Philly a December day.
+But eight months later, what had started as good intentions left her with her weight and GPA dropping faster than snow in Philly on a December day.

 “I didn’t weigh myself everyday, but I knew,” she said.
 “I started avoiding people – and doing these things I would not normally do.”<< Need specifics!!!